 We need help with just about everything.
 The house needs some organizing and painting inside and out.
 The garden always needs help.
 The cow pasture needs clearing of dead trees and brush.
 The pasture fence always seems to need checking and vegetation trimmed off of it.
 The cows love to be spoken to and entertained, or fed treats of fruit or vegetable scraps, or apples in season.
 In autumn, there is cider to be made from the many wild apples on the island.
-We have just started out with bees, but not much to do there.
+We have just started out with bees, and they are doing well.
 We also hay some ocean side fields during summer.
 We use a two-wheeled walk-behind tractor with a sickle bar attachment, rake and collect the hay by hand with a hand made hay rake and pitch forks, then pile the loose hay into the hay barn by hand without baling it.
 We can always use help with that.

 As an update, some progress has been made here on many of the projects.
 We are also looking for people interested in creating an intentional community based on the principles of working together to build our "family of choice" living simply from the bounty of the land, animals, and each other.

 There are extra bedrooms in the house, or you can camp if you enjoy that.
 We will provide meals, some of which will contain foods produced on the farm, others may be lobster or fish if you wish and it is lobstering season.

 During your time off, you can walk on the trails to the shore, or enjoy two sandy beaches.
 There is a tiny one room library full of books, which has internet.
 We also have wifi at the farm that you can use.
 The bakery sells very tasty things, as well as soda and popsicles if you need a taste of the mainland.
 The night sky is full of bright stars most nights, and many mornings here are buried in fog.